neomjs/create-app/README.md

 At this point getting up to speed is not as easy as it could be.
 There are a couple of guides inside the Docs app, but on the long term we definitely need more (help on this one is greatly appreciated!).

-I recommend to take a look at the code base of the <a href="https://github.com/neomjs/neo/tree/dev/docs/app/view">Docs app source</a> (which is a neo.mjs App).
+I recommend taking a look at the code base of the <a href="https://github.com/neomjs/neo/tree/dev/docs/app/view">Docs app source</a> (which is a neo.mjs App).

 The <a href="https://github.com/neomjs/neo/tree/dev/apps/realworld">Real World App</a> is also worth a look.
 This one is not using a neo.mjs theme, since a given Bootstrap theme was a requirement, but it can help you to get